 “The menu for this evening is pasta or chicken nuggets and chips,” I announced, smiling smugly to myself.
 Two ten year old boys in the house; it was obvious what they’d choose.

 “Pasta!” they both chorused, much to my surprise.
 Dammit, I thought.
-That means I actually have to make a real pasta sauce.
-Whoever heard of kids who didn’t love junk food?
+That means I actually have to make pasta sauce.
+Whoever heard of kids who choose real food over junk food?

 Not that that was a problem.
 We don’t tend to eat much junk food in our family.
 In fact, I never ate junk food as a child myself, perhaps due to the fact that much of my childhood was spent abroad.
 I don’t think I even stepped into a MacDonalds until I was nineteen.